-A special preparation of Yellu (till, sesame ), Bella (Jaggery), roasted groundnuts, dry copra chips and roasted chana(Bengal gram ) dal is made and distributed to friends and relatives, along with sugar candies and pieces of sugar cane.It is symbolic of building strong relationships.
+A special preparation of Yellu (till, sesame ), Bella (Jaggery), roasted groundnuts, dry copra(coconut) chips and roasted Chana(Bengal gram ) dal is made on this day.
+It is distributed to friends and relatives, along with sugar candies and pieces of sugar cane.
+Above all, it is symbolic of building strong relationships.

 As in any festival, shopping is a big part of the celebrations.
-Hectic shopping takes place for new clothes, utensils and gifts.
-Though many shopping malls have sprung up in Bengaluru, old shopping areas like Chickpet, Balepet, M.G Road, Commercial street and Brigade Road are still favourites with the shoppers.“Priyadarshini” the Govt. owned shop, declares a 50% discount on all its silk products during the festive season.
+People shop for new clothes, utensils and gifts.
+Though many shopping malls have sprung up in Bengaluru, old shopping areas like Chickpet, Balepet, M.G Road, Commercial street and Brigade Road are still favourites with the shoppers.
+During this season several shops offer discount on products .“Priyadarshini” the Govt. owned shop, is one such shop.
 “Co-Optex”- the Tamilnadu Govt. enterprise also declares a 30+ % discount on several of its products.
-Both enterprises are known for their wide variety of silk and cotton sarees and home furnishings.
-They have several stores throughout Bengaluru.
+Both enterprises are known for their wide variety of silk cotton sarees and home furnishings.
+Further, they have several stores throughout Bengaluru.

-“Psybaba” on Castle Road is another popular destination, known for a wide range of items such as Batik, Tie and Dye fabrics and garments, Camel bone jewellery, leather jackets, purses, belts, wrist watches, belts, carpets and furnishings.
+“Psybaba” on Castle Road is another popular destination, known for a wide range of items.Batik, Tie and Dye fabrics and garments, Camel bone jewellery, leather jackets, purses, belts, wrist watches, belts, carpets and furnishings are popular here.

-Giving away small gifts such as a steel, plastic or ceramic container is the custom during this festival.
-This is for prosperity.
-Old areas like Gandhi Bazar, Malleshwaram and Avenue Road stock all the items required for the celebrations.Malleswaram ‘s 8th Cross to 11th Cross Roads are particularly famous for these items as well as for fresh flowers which are used for decorative purposes.
+Giving away small gifts is the custom during this festival.
+For example plastic ,steel or ceramic containers are typical gifts .This is for prosperity.
+Similar items can be found in old areas like Gandhi Bazar, Malleshwaram and Avenue Road .Malleswaram ‘s 8th Cross to 11th Cross Roads are particularly famous for these items .
+Further, you can also get fresh flowers for decorative purposes.

 Now for the famous restaurants.
-South Indian restaurants on Infantry Road and in Indiranagar offer a very special menu of sweet and khara Pongal,( special rice preparations ), payasam ( sweetened milk), along with a wide range of special South Indian curries, chutneys and salads which are truly representative of the harvest feast.
+South Indian restaurants on Infantry Road and in Indiranagar offer a very special menu .
+Sweet and khara Pongal,( special rice preparations ), payasam ( sweetened milk), along with a wide range of special South Indian curries are popular.
+They are truly representative of the harvest feast.
 “Mast Kalandar “ is a Punjabi style food restaurant that offers special food for “Lohri”.
-Dal Makhani, Lachha Paratha, Sarson ka Saag and makki ki roti, sweet lassi and hot Gulab Jamuns are some of the items available here.
-“Halli Mane (Village House) has typical Bengaluru style traditional dishes on offer this day.
+Dal Makhani, Lachha Paratha, Sarson ka Saag and makki ki roti, sweet lassi and hot Gulab Jamuns are popular.
+“Halli Mane “(Village House) has typical Bengaluru style traditional dishes on offer this day.
 If you happen to be in Bengaluru on this day, do visit this restaurant.